 We are the voice of agriculture

-The Massachusetts Farm Bureau Federation is a non-profit organization representing nearly 6,000 family members across the Commonwealth.
-MFBF is an advocate for farmers, run by farmer members who develop policies through its grassroots process.
+The Massachusetts Farm Bureau Federation is a non-profit organization representing more than 3,000 family members across the Commonwealth.
+MFBF is an advocate for farmers, run by farmer members, who develop policies through its grassroots process.

-Its mission statement is to "strengthen a diverse agricultural community by supporting and advocating for Massachusetts farm families."
-Its vision is to "envision a world with plentiful high-quality agricultural products, productive open land, and a robust and prosperous farming community.
+Our mission statement is to "Strengthen a diverse agricultural community by supporting and advocating for Massachusetts farm families."
+Our vision is to "Envision a world with plentiful high-quality agricultural products, productive open land, and a robust and prosperous farming community.
 We are committed to working with like-minded groups to achieve these goals."

-For more than 100 years, Massachusetts Farm Bureau Federation has been an advocate for farmers in the Commonwealth and helped keep them farming.
-This could be seen during the COVID-19 pandemic, when MFBF worked on farmers behalf to:
+For more than 100 years, the Massachusetts Farm Bureau Federation has been an advocate for farmers in the Commonwealth and has helped keep them farming.
+MFBF works on the behalf of farmers:

-- Provided links to financial assistance programs.
-As the situation with COVID-19 unfolded, we provided our farmer members with links via our Weekly Update email and on social media to financial assistance programs that may be beneficial.
-While not every program is perfect for every situation, we worked to identify situations that work for agriculture.
+- Provide links to financial assistance programs.
+As the situation with COVID-19 unfolded, we provided our farmer members links via our Weekly Update email and social media to financial assistance programs that were beneficial.
+While not every program was perfect for every situation, we worked to identify situations that work for agriculture.